acteng/inspectorate_tools/manuals/route-check.md

     metrics are not associated with any particular mode of transport.
 The quality of place will affect the experience of anyone travelling through or spending time in the space.
 11. 6 You should only assess these metrics if you are assessing a path.
-If you are assessing a street is being assessed, this tab should be skipped.
-There is an equivalent Street Placemaking Check in the ‘4.2 Street Placemaking’ tab, which is covered in Chapter 9 of this user manual.
+If you are assessing a street is being assessed, this section should be skipped.
+There is an equivalent Street Placemaking Check in the ‘4.2 Street Placemaking’ section, which is covered in Chapter 9 of this user manual.

 11.7 You can see the 19 metrics in the Path Placemaking Check below, organised into the